alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 During the first half of 2012 we were busy writing and releasing our mobile apps, which again failed to revolutionize the way we travel.
-We had an external company to help me build the Android version, and Diego did the iOS port.
+We had an external company to help me build the Android version, and Diego with the iOS port.
 They were nicely done but were not widely used.

 At some point in the summer of 2012 we ceased operations.